 We know that you’re trying to calculate the time by using the best possible version of yourself, so all we ask is that you’re careful and don’t push yourself.

-If you feel uncomfortable, get out of the hot tub and allow your body to cool down.
-Remember that you can always get back in after a quick break, so be safe and enjoy it!
+Remember, If you feel uncomfortable, get out of the hot tub and allow your body to cool down.